Pseudo-Bayesian Optimization: Related Works

 \subsection{Literature on BO Theory}

-Despite the surge of methods beyond GP on the practical side, the current theory of BO is still mainly restricted to the GP paradigm and presumptions, as far as we understand.
-We divide the study of algorithms with theoretical guarantees into the investigation of consistency and more elaborate convergence rate analysis. \\
+We divide the study of BO algorithms with theoretical guarantees into the investigation of consistency and more elaborate convergence rate analysis.

 \textbf{Consistency}. \cite{locatelli1997bayesian} analyzes the consistency of BO with one-dimensional GP (in particular, Brownian motion) with EI.
-This was expanded upon \cite{vazquez2010convergence}, which extends the consistency of EI to multi-dimensional settings, assuming the GP be stationary with the inverse of its spectral density exhibiting at most polynomial growth.
-Later, \cite{bect2016supermartingale} generalizes the consistency to acquisitions of both EI and knowledge gradient (KG) for any Gaussian process with continuous sample paths.
+This is expanded upon in \cite{vazquez2010convergence}, which extends the consistency of EI to multi-dimensional settings, assuming the GP is stationary with the inverse of its spectral density exhibiting at most polynomial growth. \cite{frazier2011consistency} studies the consistency of Bayesian information collection strategies on noisy observations following exponential family distributions, and applies their sufficient conditions to optimal computing budget allocation and knowledge gradient (KG).
+Later, \cite{bect2016supermartingale} generalizes the consistency to acquisitions of both EI and KG for any GP with continuous sample paths.
 Besides, consistency results have also been established in various non-standard settings.
-For instance, \cite{toscano2018bayesian} considers the objective as the sum or integral of a larger number of blackbox functions whose observations can be deterministic or noisy. \cite{astudillo2021bayesian} considers the objective with an inner network structure, where each node represents a blackbox function with deterministic output.
-More generally, \cite{astudillo2019bayesian} studies composite objective where a blackbox function is composited with a function that has an explicitly known structure.
-In the realm of simulation optimization, BO is applied to optimize an expectation-form objective function, and the simulator can possibly have the capability to generate aleatory uncertainties via common random number, e.g., \cite{pearce2022bayesian, xie2016bayesian}.
-Additionally, \cite{ungredda2022bayesian} considers blackbox function with input parameters that are unknown but observed via external data (i.e., the so-called input uncertainty in the stochastic simulation literature, e.g., \cite{barton2022input,corlu2020stochastic}).
-It proposes Bayesian Information Collection and Optimization (BICO), which balances the trade-off between simulation and real data collection. \\
+For instance, \cite{toscano2018bayesian} considers objectives that are sums or integrals of multiple black-box functions. \cite{astudillo2021bayesian} considers objectives with inner network structures, where each node represents a black-box function with deterministic outputs.
+More generally, \cite{astudillo2019bayesian} studies composite objectives where a black-box function is composed with a function that has an explicitly known form.
+In the realm of simulation optimization, BO is applied to optimize expectation-form objective functions, and the simulator can generate aleatory uncertainties via possibly common random numbers, e.g., \cite{pearce2022bayesian, xie2016bayesian}.
+Additionally, \cite{ungredda2022bayesian} considers black-box functions with input parameters that are unknown but observed via external data (i.e., the so-called input uncertainty in the stochastic simulation literature, e.g., \cite{barton2022input,corlu2020stochastic}).
+They propose Bayesian Information Collection and Optimization (BICO), which balances the trade-off between simulation and real data collection.